 It is not possible to access switcher sub-registers individually.
-Whichever of the four sub-register selection buttons (M/E-1, M/E-2, DSK, and USER) is lit, all of the switcher sub-registers are recalled.
+Whichever of the four sub-register selection buttons (M/E1, M/E2, P/P DSK, and USER) is lit, all of the switcher sub-registers are recalled.

-Enter the number of the register you wish to access.

-- When creating a completely new effect, enter the number of an empty register. - To access the first empty register after the currently accessed register, without making an explicit specification, enter a period only as the number.
+- 3 Press the RCALL button, turning it on. - 4 Enter the number of the register you wish to access. - When creating a completely new effect, enter the number of an empty register. - To access the first empty register after the currently accessed register, without making an explicit specification, enter a period only as the number. - 5 Press the ENTER button.